robertblank/vagrant-solr-box/README.md

 ####Note
-If you have problems with the startup job double check that scripts/etc/init/solr.conf has LF endings and not CRLF
+If you have problems with the upstart job double check that scripts/etc/init/solr.conf has LF endings and not CRLF